 Precision medicine.
 Exponential growth in cancer diagnoses.
 Huge disparities.
 Financial toxicity.
 Telehealth.
 Workforce shortages.
 Even without a pandemic, cancer care has been rapidly evolving amidst a system in crisis.
 ACS estimates that the number of cancer survivors will grow from 16.9 million to 22.1 million in this decade.
 The critical need for high reach, high impact AND efficient psychosocial services has never been more urgent or more apparent than in this time of Covid-19.
-In the first half of 2020, healthcare delivery has changed dramatically-and we're not going back!
+Healthcare delivery has changed dramatically-and we're not going back!